九游体育

 • Core Ideas: Seminal concepts within science focus the curriculum on ideas that have broad applicability, provide key tools for understanding ideas and solving problems, relate to social or personal concerns, and are learnable over the course of multiple grades at increasingly deep levels of rigor.

-These new-generation standards , but also seek to prepare students for a rapidly evolving workforce that relies heavily on a deeper understanding of science, technology,
+These new-generation standards , but also seek to prepare students for a rapidly evolving workforce that relies heavily on a deeper understanding

 . . .read more